marcelobianchi/fetchtool/readme.md

 # FetchTool

 FetchTool is a multi modular mass downloader tool for seismological data.
-It is aware of FDSN and ArcLink services for metadata and data download and saves data as SAC or Qfiles today.
+It is aware of FDSN and ArcLink services for metadata and data download and saves data as SAC, Qfiles or MSeed today.

 # Overview